Jimmy-INL/PiDrone-4/README.md

 Recommending https://hobbyking.com for bying the parts.

-## How does it work?
-The Multiwii controller looks after my 4 motors and distributes power to supply them.
-The Rasberry Pi collects the information who came from the smartphone and relay them to the Multiwii.

 ## Installation
 I will not cover the installation of the hardware installation of the quadcopter, just the software installation on the Rasberry Pi.